 Tofersen — designed to suppress the production of SOD1, the molecule that accumulates to toxic levels in SOD1-associated ALS patients — is expected to be available as early as mid-July to patients who complete the eligibility process.
 The therapy is administered directly into the spinal canal.

 Notably, the initiation of this program marks the completion of the six-month randomized part of VALOR, the Phase 3 portion of a pivotal global trial (NCT02623699) evaluating Tofersen’s safety, tolerability, and pharmacokinetics, or the movement of the therapy within the body.
-That phase involved the switch of patients originally assigned to receive a placebo to be given the experimental therapy.
+After completing that phase, patients originally assigned to a placebo could chose to receive the experimental therapy.

 In an April announcement, Biogen said it considered this to be the minimum prerequisite to fairly offer the therapy to patients outside the trial.
 Initially, the biotechnology company had rejected the possibility of early access until VALOR’s final data were analyzed and the therapy deemed safe and effective.